 I am often asked Why Linux.
 Why go through the trouble?

+Which distribution to use?
 And most importantly what does it

 buy me?